 Return to port as you reflect on your Antarctic adventure with fellow shipmates and enjoy the company of sea birds that follow in the ship's wake.

 Disembark in Ushuaia and transfer to the airport for your flight back to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 As a requirement of participation on this expedition, all passengers must purchase medical evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Round-trip flights from Buenos Aires to Ushuaia and return in Economy class; meet and greet by representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; meals on board the ship; captain’s welcome cocktail and gala dinner; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands); parka; 24-hour room service; boot rental.
+Round-trip flights from Buenos Aires to Ushuaia and return in Economy class; meet and greet by representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; meals on board the ship; captain’s welcome cocktail and gala dinner; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands); parka; 24-hour room service; butler service is included for guests staying on Deck 6; butler service is included for guests staying on Deck 6; boot rental.
 Subject to change without notice.